-Significant portions of land adjacent to the Lewis River are designated as floodway and much of this land will likely be left as permanent open space.
+Significant portions of land adjacent to the Lewis River are also designated as floodway and much of this land will likely be left as permanent open space or developed for passive recreation.
 These open space areas could be utilized to provide trails and linear recreation opportunities and possibly other amenities.
 If the city-owned property adjacent to the Lewis River was developed into a community park, such a facility could serve many of the needs on the east side of town.
-The Scott Hill Park & Sports Complex can also provide the Community and Neighborhood park needs of the east side of the City when developed.
+The Scott Hill Park & Sports Complex will also provide the Community and Neighborhood Park needs of the east side of the city when developed.

-Park & Recreation Survey Results -for Amanda to add survey results!
+Park & Recreation Survey Results

 The City of Woodland completed a park and recreation survey in 2015 and 2023 to solicit community input on parks and recreational offerings in and around the city.
-The survey was available online and a link was placed on the utility bills for location access..
-Response to the survey was good, with more than 200 responses in 2015 and XXX responses in 2023.
+The survey was available online and a link was placed on the utility bills for location and access.
+Response to the survey was good, with more than 200 responses in 2015 and 126 responses in 2023.
 The survey was used in conjunction with the numerical analysis (level of service standards review) to facilitate compilation of plan objectives and the Capital Improvement Program.
 Appendix A includes the full results of the survey, which are also summarized below:

-- 2015 Horseshoe Lake Park is widely used by area residents and 75% of respondents rate the facility as "good" or better.
-In the 2007 survey 70% rated the facility as "good" or better. - 2015 Ninety-one percent (91%) of respondents rate the overall quality of Woodland park facilities as "fair" or better.
-In the 2007 survey the response rating was 88%. - 2015 When asked why they don't use facilities, 49% of respondents cited a lack of knowledge regarding facility locations and offerings.
+- 2023 Survey Horseshoe Lake Park is widely used by area residents and 65% of respondents rate the facility as "good" or better.
+In the 2015 survey 75% rated the facility as "good" or better.
+In the 2007 survey 70% rated the facility as "good" or better. - 2023 Survey 51% of respondents rate the overall quality of Woodland Park facilities as "Good" or better and 88% rated them as "fair" or better.
+In the 2015 survey the response rating was 91% rated the overall quality of the parks as "fair" or better.
+In the 2007 survey the response rating was 88%. - 2023 Survey When asked why they don't use facilities, 18% responded lack of parking and 18% responded not withing walking distance and 15% responded not well maintained and 27% were not interested or did not know about the facilities.
+In 2015 When asked why they don't use facilities, 49% of respondents cited a lack of knowledge regarding facility locations and offerings.
 29% responded that parks were not within walking distance from their residence. - Respondents engage in a wide variety of recreation activities, with walking, picnicking, bicycle riding, and fishing. - The most important facilities to households were multiuse trails for biking and walking.
-Improving access to the Lewis River and large multi-use community parks tied for second in importance. - Most users said they would use the Scott Hill Park & Sports Complex and/or the YMCA swimming pool if they were constructed. - Woodland School District facilities are used regularly by area residents outside of organized school-related sporting events. - 2015 The bulk of respondents (~70%) have lived in Woodland for 15 years or less and most live east of I-5 (66%). - The location of the swimming pool in Horseshoe Lake Park continues to be a controversial topic judging by many of the written responses submitted.
+Improving access to the Lewis River and large multi-use community parks tied for second in importance.

+- Most users said they would use the Scott Hill Park & Sports Complex and a splash pad if they were constructed. - Woodland School District facilities are not as regularly used by residents as they have been in years past of area residents outside of organized school-related sporting events. - ✤ 2026 Survey 30% of the residents were over 30-year residents or more.
+17% have lived in Woodland less than 5 years, 26% between 6-15 years and 215 between 16-30 years.
+In 2015 the bulk of respondents (~70%) have lived in Woodland for 15 years or less and most live east of I-5 (66%). - The location of the swimming pool located near Horseshoe Lake Park continues to be a controversial topic judging by many of the written responses submitted in 2015.
+With no progress towards design or construction of a pool, the city will need to reconsider the colocation of facility improvements in or near Horseshoe Lake Park.